Finschia/finschia-sdk/docs/core/proto-docs.md

 <a name="lbm.collection.v1.MsgBurnNFTResponse"></a>

 ### MsgBurnNFTResponse
+Deprecated: do not use

 MsgBurnNFTResponse is the Msg/BurnNFT response type.

-Note: deprecated